Overview

 Cluster Computing, Data Analysis, Data Simulation

 The Virgo cluster has replaced its predecessor Kronos after being in production from 2015 until end of 2020.
 The system was made available to selected users as pre-production in June 2020 and entered production in August 2020.
 The entire cluster infrastructure is located in the Green Cube compute center (see Figure 1) at GSI Darmstadt.
 All applications on Virgo run in Linux containers and allow for a complete separation of host platform from user workload.
 This enables the continuous upgrade of the cluster without interference for users.
-The following table lists upgrades to Virgo since it came into production status:

 Figure 1: Green Cube building at GSI Darmstadt